12 Mar 2013 • BLOG - News

 ISPs base their decision about whether incoming emails will be placed in the inbox (rather than the spam folder) largely on the sender’s IP reputation.
 Every email you send travels through an IP address.
 Every IP address has a reputation score that is between 0 and 100.
 This reputation score changes over time based on the quality of the emails that are sent.

-Return Path, the organization behind this indicator, keeps the exact calculation method of the Sender Score a secret.
-Nonetheless, there are 3 major factors that lower the score and it’s important to be familiar with them:
+There are 3 major factors that lower the IP reputation score and it’s important to be familiar with them:

 Flagging an email as spam is a direct complaint by the recipient.
 The recipient can flag any email with a simple click thanks to the …mark as spam“ button present in most electronic messaging interfaces.